Vidushi1307/CS204-Project/README.md

 # CS204-Project
-How it works currently:
+# How it works currently:

 RtypeInstructions.txt has operations stored in the following format:

 opname opcode func3 func7

 demoInput.asm has input assembly code (only R type instructions so far). demoOutput.asm has the corresponding machine code.

-Rconvert.cpp has the main code so far.
+ASMtoMC.cpp has the main code.
 It contains all the functions.

-Problem I don't yet know how to solve elegantly:
-How to tell what format (R,I,S,SB,U,UJ) an instruction is after reading it? we will have to do this in order to parse the instruction correctly.

 To be done:

-Create similar code files for Itype, Stype, etc..
+Create similar Instructions.txt for I,S,SB,U,UJ type instructions as well.

+Create functions that read Instructions.txt for other types, and functions that convert instructions of those types to machine code. bin2hex can be reused for any type.

 Write code that takes care of the assembler directives (.data, .byte, etc..)

-Create a main code file that accesses all the R,I,S,SB,U,UJ files.

 Things to clarify with sir: